zakarialaoui10/zikojs/docs/src/content/docs/reference/math/0-mapfun.md

 Even these solutions do not fully support deeply nested or heterogeneous structures in a clean, recursive, type-preserving way.

 ## Solution :
-[Zikojs]() which is the core of Numz introduces mapfun, a functional, type-preserving mapper.
+Zikojs introduces mapfun, a functional, type-preserving mapper.
 It enables you to apply any function over numbers, arrays, objects, and nested combinations thereof without side effects.

 ### Features